Louisa Finch, Countess of Aylesford: Life

 She was born the eldest daughter of the politician Thomas Thynne, 1st Marquess of Bath, and his wife, the former Lady Elizabeth Bentinck.
 In 1781 she married Heneage Finch, 4th Earl of Aylesford.
 She had thirteen children, including Heneage Finch, 5th Earl of Aylesford.
 She was widowed in 1812.
 In 1816, she leased Stanmore Park House, Stanmore, Middlesex: the site is now a housing estate, Lady Aylesford Avenue.
 She died at the age of 72 at the family home of Packington Hall.

 Botany

-Upon settling in Warwickshire.
-Lady Aylesford took to studying the region's flora.
-She produced over 2,800 botanical watercolour drawings and was a correspondent of botanists such as William Withering, W. T. Bree, and George Don.
+Upon settling in Warwickshire, the Countess of Aylesford took to studying the region's flora.
+She produced over 2,800 botanical watercolour drawings and was a correspondent of botanists such as William Withering, William Thomas Bree, and George Don.
 Additionally, she documented about 30 first records of plants from Warwickshire.

-She also amassed an extensive collection of minerals, which was acquired by Henry Heuland after her death.
+She amassed an extensive collection of minerals, which was acquired by Henry Heuland after her death.
 Her plants are collected in Oxford University, and her minerals and manuscripts in the Natural History Museum.